bitrise-io/devcenter/_articles/en/reviews/Outside contributor/managing-the-apps-of-an-organization-draft.md

 1. Go to your organization's page on [bitrise.io](https://www.bitrise.io).
 2. On the left menu bar, select `People`.
 3. Toggle the `Allow Outside Contributors` switch to the right.
-Without enabling this function, you will not be able to add an outside contributor to your app.
+Without enabling this function here, you will not be able to add an outside contributor to your app on the `Team` tab!

    ![](/img/enabled-allow-outside-contributor.jpg)
 4. On the left menu bar, select `Apps`.
-5. Search for/click the app you want to add outside contributors to.
+5. Search for or click the app you want to add outside contributors to.
 (In our example, it is the android-multiple-test-results-sample app.)

    ![](/img/switch-to-apps-from-people.jpg)
    The `Builds` page appears.